Fiserv/firstvision-apac/docs/APIs/Loan-Management/Loan-Calculator.md

 # Loan Calculator

-This Loan Calculator Service is used to calculate the loan repayment options for prospective borrowers.
-This function requires that you enter either the loan term or fixed payment amount.
-You can also enter other loan components, such as the interest rate, insurance, and user fees.
-When you press submit, CMS calculates and displays the loan term, fixed payment, final payment, total financed amount, total interest amount, and total loan amount.
+This API is used to calculate the loan repayment options for prospective borrowers based on the details given input request.

 ## Endpoint